bensonalec/JohnsHopkinsCovid19API/README.md

 ## TODO
 1. Properly parse each line, right now does naive parsing using ,.
 Since it's a csv, this is not gonna work for things like Korea, South  (This is implemented in time series backend)
 2. Add endpoints for different days data
-3. Write backend for Time Series by State
-4. Write backend for Time Series by Country
-5. Add endpoints for Time Series State and Country
+3. Add endpoints for Time Series State and Country
-6. Add documentation for Time Series Endpoints
+4. Add documentation for Time Series Endpoints

 ## Endpoints